- Adult Education Degree - Bachelor of Science, Bellevue University, http://www.bellevue.edu/degrees/undergraduate/adult-education-bs/

 - In-state Tuition: $2,712

-West Virginia University at Parkersburg offers an online certificate, associate degree and bachelor's degree in Child Development, in addition to associate degrees in Business Administration and Technology.
+West Virginia University at Parkersburg offers an online certificate, an associate and bachelor's degree program in Child Development, and associate degree programs in Business Administration and Technology.
 The WVU Parkersburg child development program is designed so students can start with a certificate, move to an associate degree and eventually earn a bachelor's degree if they wish.

 #9 - Chadron State College

 Online learning at Chadron State College covers ten areas of instruction.
 For education students, the college offers two undergraduate education endorsement programs and four fully online master's degree programs in Education.
 These online offerings include special education endorsements and Master of Education degree programs in Educational Technology or Math.
 In addition, CSC offers four other undergraduate and two graduate programs partially online.

 - Graduation Rate: 17%

 The final school on our list is Western Governors University.
 Founded by 19 U.S. governors, the nonprofit school has long been considered one of the early leaders in online education.
 Its online teachers college offers 30 degree options.
 In addition to undergraduate degree programs for students planning to become teachers, WGU offers a number of advanced programs for current teachers who want to expand their education and expertise.